 The exact information about lounges' locations and their opening times can be checked from the airport's official website.

-Finnair Premium Lounge is solely intended for passengers who are travelling with the most expensive Finnair or Oneworld tickets, obviously for those who are travelling in business class.
-The lounge is also open to the premium loyalty card holders of Finnair or its Oneworld partners (min.
-Finnair Plus Gold or Oneworld Emerald status).
+Finnair Premium Lounge is solely intended for passengers who are travelling with the most expensive Finnair or oneworld tickets, obviously for those who are travelling in business class.
+The lounge is also open to the premium loyalty card holders of Finnair or its oneworld partners (min.
+Finnair Plus Gold or oneworld Emerald status).
 Fortunately, the other lounges listed above can be accessed in other ways.
 We present you these entry methods.

 For frequent travellers, it is not reasonable to buy expensive, business class tickets for the sake of enjoying lounges.
 Business class tickets are usually really expensive and not easily affordable for all holiday makers.
 However, not purchasing business class tickets does not mean locking the doors of every lounge.
 The easiest and cheapest way to get in is to have the right credit cards.
 Some credit card companies offer free or a reduced prices for airport lounge visits.
 For example, Diners Club credit card holders can access many lounges free of charge or with a small fee (depending on the card issuer).
 In Nordic countries, Eurocard is another good option to have reduce-priced lounge access.
 American Express offers its premium card holders a Priority Pass advantage that entitles you usually to four free lounge visits.
-The best Amex card comes with unlimited lounge access benefits.
+The best Amex cards comes with unlimited lounge access benefits.
 In Helsinki Airport, Aspire Lounge and Almost Home Lounges are accepting Diners Club and Priority Pass.

 Priority Pass is a company that sells different levels of lounge memberships.
 As a member regardless of the level, you are entitled for lounge access valid in all major airports.
 The Priority Pass membership comes often free of charge along with many credit cards, including the American Express Card as mentioned above.
 Surely, Priority Pass cards can be bought separately too.
 Cards are multi-level, and usually the memberships that come with basic credit cards include 4 free lounge visits, with additional visits costing 28 euros as of October 1, 2018.
 You can also purchase Priority Pass membership with unlimited lounge access and its price is 399 euros.